Chapter 01: Convocation

 ((No. No. No.)).

-All three Kyeri rookies crowded around Luna and Zingiber with adoring eyes, and the strangers around them grew bolder in their curiosity.
+All three Kyeri rookies crowded around Luna and Zingiber with adoring eyes.
+The crowd around them grew bolder in its curiosity.

 ((Behave.)).
 She overwhelmed Zingiber with her aura as she squeezed him into his chest, making sure he could feel the full extent of her message.